 Variations in sample material quality, elution buffers and GC content will influenced the success of the library.
 For this type of prep we normally allow for 10 % failure before reporting back to our customers.
 What we consider to be a ‘failed’ library is based on our normal expectation and experience.
 If less than 10% of the libraries fail QC (or following discussion with the customer), those identified as ‘failed’ will be added to the pool by default and often be represented in the data.
 However, the actual representation (determined through demultiplexed read counts) will depend on the quality of the library.

-Our methods for library production have been optimized to be competitive on cost, speed and efficiency and are frequently reviewed for further improvements.
+Whichever approach you choose, our methods for library production have been optimized to be competitive on cost, speed and efficiency and are frequently reviewed for further improvements.
 If you have any questions relating to microbial genome sequencing or to discuss your next sequencing project please contact us.

-Author: Simon Engledow
+Author: Simon Engledow and Lorna Witty